julianburr/julianburr.de/src/pages/curriculum-vitae/femaso.md

 to: 2016-03-01
 ---

 [Femaso](http://femaso.com/) is a small family business located in Cairns, Queensland.
-As part of my working holidays I got hired as a fulltime software engineer, working on both front- and backend.
-I was part of a 3 headed development team.
+As part of my working holidays I got hired as a full-time software engineer, working on both frontend and backend, as well as doing occational design and marketing work.
+I was one of three developers in the team.

 ## Responsibilities